-Revenue in respect of the Discovery Collaboration and License Agreement with Genentech is recognised according to the revenue accounting policy.
+Revenue in respect of the Discovery Collaboration and License Agreement with Genentech and the Evaluation and Option, Collaboration and Share Purchase Agreements with Ionis are recognised according to the revenue accounting policy.
 Because of the size and scope Note 5 includes more details of the key assumptions and estimates.
+Management has identified the separate components of the agreements and has allocated the arrangement considerations to the identified components of the agreements based on the relative estimated fair value.